gustavofoa/Flex/README.md

 - [Representative image](https://github.com/getpelican/pelican-plugins/tree/master/representative_image) (new in 2.2)
 - [Neighbors](https://github.com/getpelican/pelican-plugins/tree/master/neighbors) (new in 2.2)

+## Adsense banner

+The theme support responsive adsense banners on the top/bottom of articles.
+To configure it create a responsive banner on your adsense account and set this on your pelicanconf.

+ADSENSE_AD_CLIENT = 'YOUR AD CLIENT'
+ADSENSE_AD_SLOT = 'YOUR AD SLOT'
+SHOW_ADSENSE_ARTICLE_TOP = True/False
+SHOW_ADSENSE_ARTICLE_BOTTOM = True/False

 ## Install

 The recommend way to install is over [pelican-themes](https://github.com/getpelican/pelican-themes).